The 2016 Minnesota Mashout is coming soon and there are BIG changes to the styles relative to previous years.

 From the 2002 inaugural Mash-Out (L-R) Al Boyce, Steve Piatz, Steve Fletty, Jeff Cotton.

-Founded in 2002 as the Upper Mississippi Mash-Out, the Minnesota Mashout has grown into one of the largest homebrew contests in the country.
+Founded in 2002, the Minnesota Mashout has grown into one of the largest homebrew contests in the country.
 The first year of the contest drew less than 200 entries but in recent years has drawn nearly 1000 entries from coast to coast.

 Founded by Al Boyce, Jeff Cotton, Steve Fletty, and Steve Piatz as a contest run by brewers for brewers, the original goal was twofold: